kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

 1. Under Create new, select **Blank document**, then enter some text on the page.
 On the top of the page, select the down-arrow, next to where it says Document - Saved, and in the File Name box enter, **Test-label** then press **Enter** on your keyboard.

-1. From the top menu bar, select **Sensitivity**.(**Note**: If the option is not available, it will take sometime to reflect Alternatively try refreshing the page or sign-out and sign-in again) From the drop down select **Confidential - Finance-Demo**.
+1. From the top menu bar, select **Sensitivity icon**, the icon to the right of the microphone icon (depending on your screen size, you may need to select the ellipses then select sensivity).
+From the drop-down, select **Confidential - Finance**.
+NOTE: if you don't immediately see the Sensitivity option, refresh the page or sign-out and sign-in again, but because this is a lab tenant environment you  may encounter longer than normal delays (10-15 minutes).

       ![](../Images/95.png)